-1. This Environmental and Social Policy for Project Financing sets out the requirements of PKSF in relation to the projects/programs it supports through GCF financing.
+1. This Environmental and Social Policy for Project Financing sets out the requirements of PKSF in relation to the assessment and management of Environmental and Social risks and impacts for projects/programs.

-Objectives and principles
+Objectives and Principles

 - 2. PKSF is committed to supporting its POs in the development and implementation of projects that are environmentally and socially sustainable, and to enhancing the capacity of POs' environmental and social frameworks to assess and manage the environmental and social risks and impacts of projects.
-To this end, the PKSF has defined specific Environmental and Social Standards (ESSs), which are designed to avoid, minimize, reduce or mitigate the adverse environmental and social risks and impacts of projects.
-PKSF will assist POs in their application of the ESSs to projects supported through Project Financing in accordance with this Environmental and Social Policy. - 3.
-To carry out this Policy, PKSF will: - (a) Undertake its own due diligence of proposed projects, proportionate to the nature and potential significance of the environmental and social risks and impacts related to the project; - (b) As and where required, support the PO to carry out early and continuing engagement and meaningful consultation with stakeholders, in particular affected communities, and in providing project-based grievance mechanisms; - (c) Assist the PO in identifying appropriate methods and tools to assess and manage the potential environmental and social risks and impacts of the project; - (d) Agree with the PO on the conditions under which PKSF is prepared to provide support to a project, as set out in the Environmental and Social Commitment Plan (ESCP); and - (e) Monitor the environmental and social performance of a project in accordance with the ESCP and the ESSs. - 4.
-The environmental and social risks and impacts which PKSF will take into account in its due diligence are project related and include the following: - (a) Environmental risks and impacts, including: - (i) assess environmental and social risks; (ii) those identified in the Environmental Health Safety (EHS) Guidelines (iii) those related to climate change and other trans-boundary or global risks and impacts; (iv) any material threat to the protection, conservation, maintenance and restoration of natural habitats and biodiversity; and (v) those related to ecosystem services and the use of living natural resources, such as fisheries and forests; - (b) Social risks and impacts, including: - (i) threats to human security through the escalation of personal, communal or interstate conflict, crime or violence; (ii) risks that project impacts fall disproportionately on individuals or groups who, because of their particular circumstances, may be disadvantaged or vulnerable; (iii) any prejudice or discrimination toward individuals or groups in providing access to development resources and project benefits, particularly in the case of those who may be disadvantaged or vulnerable; (iv) negative economic and social impacts relating to the involuntary taking of land or restrictions on land use; (v)
+To this end, the PKSF has defined specific Environmental and Social Standards (ESSs), which are designed to avoid, minimize, reduce or mitigate the adverse environmental and social risks and impacts of projects to project supported through Project Financing in accordance with this Environmental and Social Policy. - 3.
+To carry out this Policy, PKSF will: - (a) Undertake its own due diligence of proposed projects, proportionate to the nature and potential significance of the environmental and social risks and impacts related to the project; - (b) As and where required, carry out early and continuing engagement and meaningful consultation with stakeholders, in particular affected communities, and in providing project-based grievance mechanisms; - (c) Identify appropriate methods and tools to assess and manage the potential environmental and social risks and impacts of the project; - (d) Agreement under which PKSF is prepared to provide support to a project, as set out in the Environmental and Social Commitment Plan (ESCP); and - (e) Monitor the environmental and social performance of a project in accordance with the ESCP and the ESSs. - 4.
+The environmental and social risks and impacts which PKSF will take into account in its due diligence are project related and include the following:

+(a) Environmental risks and impacts, including:

+(i) assess environmental and social risks; (ii) those identified in the Environmental Health Safety (EHS) Guidelines (iii) those related to climate change and other trans-boundary or global risks and impacts; (iv) any material threat to the protection, conservation, maintenance and restoration of natural habitats and biodiversity; and (v) those related to ecosystem services and the use of living natural resources, such as fisheries and forests;

+(b) Social risks and impacts, including:

-risks or impacts associated with land and natural resource tenure and use, including potential project impacts on local land use patterns and tenurial arrangements, land access and availability, food security and land values, and any corresponding risks related to conflict or contestation over land and natural resources; (vi) impacts on the health, safety and well-being of workers and project-affected communities; and (vii) risks to cultural heritage
+(i) threats to human security through the escalation of personal, communal or interstate conflict, crime or violence; (ii) risks that project impacts fall disproportionately on individuals or groups who, because of their particular circumstances, may be disadvantaged or vulnerable; (iii) any prejudice or discrimination toward individuals or groups in providing access to development resources and project benefits, particularly in the case of those who may be disadvantaged or vulnerable; (iv) negative economic and social impacts relating to the involuntary taking of land or restrictions on land use; (v) risks or impacts associated with land and natural resource tenure and use, including potential project impacts on local land use patterns and tenurial arrangements, land access and availability, food security and land values, and any corresponding risks related to conflict or contestation over land and natural resources; (vi) impacts on the health, safety and well-being of workers and project-affected communities; and (vii) risks to cultural heritage